rpeg/find-sf-trucks/README.md

 # About

-Interactive CLI for browsing SF food trucks open at the present time.
+Interactive NodeJS CLI for browsing SF food trucks open at the present time.
 Input delegated to command modules with a `readline` event handler.
 Paginated data fetched via `axios` on an on-demand basis with embedded Socrata queries; results cached to eliminate redundant requests.

 # Instructions